-Unpaid Overtime Attorneys Who Know How To Win
+Unpaid Overtime Lawyers Who Know How To Win

 Having won thousands of cases for our past clients, our wage theft lawyers at Zipin, Amster & Greenberg have recovered millions of dollars for victims of employers who owed them wages.
 Let us provide you with the legal advantage you need to receive the full compensation that you’re entitled to.

 Do you have unpaid overtime?
-Contact our Employment Attorneys for Legal Help
+Contact our Overtime Violation Attorneys for Help

 Zipin, Amster & Greenberg provides legal assistance for victims of unpaid overtime.
 We’re ready to put to work our decades of legal insights, knowledge, and experience for you, getting you the justice and compensation you deserve.